craftercms/docs/source/by-role/architect/index.rst

 Availability
 ------------

-CrafterCMS supports geo-distributed deployments with multiple data-centers per geography making the uptime of the delivery tier near 100%.
-Traffic to the content delivery system flows to the nearest healthy data-center providing speed and availability.
+CrafterCMS supports geo-distributed deployments with multiple data centers per geography making the uptime of the delivery tier near 100%.
+Traffic to the content delivery system flows to the nearest healthy data center providing speed and availability.

 Availability can be divided into High-Availability (HA) and Disaster Recovery (DR).
-Since CrafterCMS is two separate subsystems, delivery and authoring, then will describe HA and DR in the context of content delivery and then in the context of content authoring.
+Since CrafterCMS is two separate subsystems, delivery, and authoring, then will describe HA and DR in the context of content delivery and then in the context of content authoring.

 ^^^^^^^^
 Delivery
 ^^^^^^^^

-Content Delivery in CrafterCMS is based on the principals of Shared Nothing Architecture.
-This means delivery nodes don't intercommunicate, are not backed by a single database nor file system.
+Content Delivery in CrafterCMS is based on the principles of Shared Nothing Architecture.
+This means delivery nodes don't intercommunicate and are not backed by a single database or file system.
 As such, adding new nodes increases reliability since the failure of one node doesn't result in a failure in content delivery.

-Ideally, an installation would follow an N+1 delivery allocation, where N is the number of nodes required to handle the delivery load and the extra node is in case of a single node failure.
+Ideally, an installation would follow an N+1 delivery allocation, where N is the number of nodes required to handle the delivery load and the extra node in case of a single node failure.

 Distributing nodes across geographies (multi-region) means automatic Disaster Recovery is built-in.
 A failure of a data center or several data centers in a region will not bring down content delivery.